Lee Enterprises: Chapter 11 bankruptcy and bailout reorganization

-BH Media Group acquisition
+Acquisition of BH Media Group

-On January 29, 2020, Lee Enterprises announced an agreement to buy Berkshire Hathaway's BH Media Group publications and The Buffalo News for $140 million cash.
-The acquisition comprised 30 daily newspapers in 10 states plus 49 paid weekly publications with digital sites, as well as 32 other additional print products.
+On January 29, 2020, Lee Enterprises announced an agreement to buy Berkshire Hathaway's BH Media Group publications and The Buffalo News for $140 million in cash.
+The acquisition comprised 30 daily newspapers in 10 states plus 49 paid weekly publications with digital sites, as well as 32 other print products.
 Daily papers include the Omaha World-Herald, Richmond Times-Dispatch, Tulsa World, and Winston-Salem Journal.
-Lee entered into a 10-year lease for BH Media's real estate as part of the agreement.
+As part of the agreement, Lee leased BH Media's real estate for 10 years.

-To finance the acquisition, Berkshire Hathaway provided $576 million in long-term financing to Lee at 9% per annum.
+Berkshire Hathaway provided $576 million in long-term financing to Lee at 9% per annum.
 Lee Enterprises used the funds to pay for the Berkshire properties and to refinance its roughly $400 million in existing debt.
 Much of this remains from the purchase of Pulitzer Inc. for $1.5 billion in 2005.
 Berkshire became Lee's sole lender after the deal closed on March 16, 2020.

 "We had zero interest in selling the group to anyone else for one simple reason: We believe that Lee is best positioned to manage through the industry's challenges," Buffett said in a statement.

 The acquisition was completed on March 16, 2020.

-Attempted acquisition by Alden Global Capital
+Attempted takeover

-Alden Global Capital purchased a 5.9-percent stake in Lee Enterprises in January 2020.
+In January 2020, Alden Global Capital purchased a 5.9-percent stake in Lee Enterprises.

-In November 2021, Alden made an offer to Lee to purchase the rest of the company for roughly $141 million.
+In November 2021, Alden offered to buy the rest of Lee for roughly $141 million.